 This bold, collaborative project took place over 2020-21 and involved eight artists.

-Yarralea Children's Centre is an important part of the Alphington community.
+The Yarralea Children's Centre has been an important part of the Alphington community for decades.

-The Centre is turning 60 this year and I have been commissioned to make a mosaic work involving the children and the parent community.
-Families have donated pre-loved crockery, tiles and other ceramics and this material will be used in the work.
-We will be depicting nature scenes of the Darebin Creek and surrounds where the children have their bush kinder sessions.
+The Centre celebrated its 60th birthday in 2019 and to mark the occasion, I was commissioned to make a mosaic work involving the children, teachers and the parent community.
+Families donated pre-loved crockery, tiles and other ceramics and this material was used in the work.
+We created four panels depicting nature scenes from the Darebin Creek and surrounds where the children have their weekly bush kinder sessions.
 The approach used in creating the work respects the Centre's strong emphasis on nature and integrating it into the lives of children as they play and learn.
-We aim to be as sustainable as possible with this work and the vast majority of materials will be either upcycled crockery or remnant tiles and ceramics donated from tile stores or renovations.
-We will also acknowledge the fact that indigenous culture and respect is integral to the philosophy of the Centre.
+In making the work, we acknowledged that indigenous culture and respect is integral to the philosophy of the Centre.
+Materials used included upcycled crockery, remnant tiles and ceramics donated from tile stores or renovations.

-It is a great thrill to be doing this project, as I love working with children and always marvel at the enthusiastic way they work in mosaic.
+It was great thrill to do this project, as I love working with children and always marvel at the enthusiastic way they work in mosaic.
 I also enjoy working with communities in a sustainable way.
-A celebration to unveil the work will be held in late November.
+A celebration to unveil the work was held on 17 November 2019.

 Please check the Facebook page for close ups of some of the items the children made for the mosaic panels.
 Yarralea is a not-for-profit, stand-alone community Children's Centre.